nrposner/nvim_config/README.md

 An enhanced bug and error display system.
 Includes several keybinds for different levels of observability into whatever trouble the code is causing you.
 I don't use this too much myself, since I have a lot of the same inline diagnostics keyed to <leader>e.
 But nice to have nonetheless!

+_avante.lua_
+A Cursor-like GenAI integration plugin that lets you query the model of your choice from inside Neovim.
+I put it lower than others might since I haven't gotten to using it too much as of yet, but it's pretty nice to work with.
+I may raise it higher once I can get the keybinds up and running and spend some time getting to know it.
+For the moment, it's not quite plug-and-play.

 _rustacean.lua_
 If you program in Rust, this is a must-have collection of plugins for the language.
 Don't leave home without it.
 If you don't use Rust however, it'll just weigh you down.

+_jupytext.lua_
+If you're in the unenviable position of spending a nontrivial amount of your time working with Jupyter notebooks, you'll quickly get very, very tired of either having to tab into another IDE or edit raw JSON.
+With Jupytext, you get a good-looking view into notebooks and can edit them like markdown.
+If youv'e used R Markdown files, it'll be familiar.
+Note that this doesn't allow you to *run* Jupyter notebooks.
+Other plugins exist for that, but I haven't tested them out yet.

+_nvim-surround.lua_
+A plugin extending Vim's motions to allow for easy surrounding.
+The functionality is great, but using it will take a little practice.
+Check out the [repo](https://github.com/kylechui/nvim-surround) for a guide.
+Getting good at this will take out a lot of little pains.

 _flash.lua_
 Flash is a more in-depth, 'I'll get to learning how it works one day' plugins for 'search labels, enhanced character motions and Treesitter integration.'
 More experienced developers swear by it, but I haven't gotten around to using it just yet.